letsenchant/crafting-ux-portfolio-landing-page/README.md

-# Circle of Mana — Home landing page
+# Crafting UX Portfolio — Home landing page
 Hosted using GitHub pages, working off the `master` branch of this repo.

 To build: